michiel-jfx/iceconverter/README.md

 Whatever you type, after tapping it will convert *from* and *to* and you decide which to look at, for example<br/>
 <img src="https://github.com/user-attachments/assets/d137afb8-b5fc-4994-8977-b6bab3b2f93d" width="250"><br/>
-is obvious a krónas amount representing 6 or 7 euros for probably a parking ticket near the tourist site you're at ;-)
+is obvious a krónur amount representing 6 or 7 euros for probably a parking ticket near the tourist site you're at ;-)

 And<br/>
 <img src="https://github.com/user-attachments/assets/ed0513b4-1a56-4e65-af81-04a5a182d676" height="250"><br/>